tuokri/uscript-msgbuf/README.md

 Lightweight messaging protocol code generator for UnrealScript and C++.
 Think Protobuf, but specialized for a single application domain.
-The project goal is to generate bandwidth-optimized message handling code, where the messages take as few bytes as possible.
+The project goal is to generate bandwidth-optimized message handling code, where the messages take as few bytes as possible, while keeping UnrealScript restrictions in mind.
+UnrealScript performance is the priority concern.
 Network packets are built to fit in 255 bytes, which is the limit imposed by UnrealScript's `TcpLink` class, specifically the `SendBinary` function.

 ## Building